kushal39/Fancykit/README.md

 This is a MERN Stack Ecommerce website.
-I made it for Youtube tutorials.
-I think everyone will like it.
 In this project I am using:

 M = MONGODB FOR DATABASE